 CNS manifestations range from subtle personality changes to marked confusion, obtundation, or coma.
 Chronic hypercapnia is better tolerated than acute and has fewer symptoms.

 Ventilatory failure should be suspected in patients with respiratory distress, visible ventilatory fatigue or cyanosis, or changes in sensorium and in those with disorders causing neuromuscular weakness.
 Tachypnea is also a concern; respiratory rates > 28 to 30/min cannot be sustained for very long, particularly in elderly or weakened patients.

 Because ABGs can be normal in patients with incipient ventilatory failure, certain bedside pulmonary function tests can help predict ventilatory failure, particularly in patients with neuromuscular weakness who may succumb to ventilatory failure without exhibiting respiratory distress.
-Vital capacity < 10 to 15 mL/kg and a maximum negative inspiratory force of ≤ 15 cm H2O suggest imminent ventilatory failure.
+Vital capacity < 10 to 15 mL/kg and an inability to generate a negative inspiratory force of 15 cm H2O suggest imminent ventilatory failure.

 Treatment aims to correct the imbalance between the strength of the respiratory system and its load and varies with etiology.
 Obvious precipitants (eg, bronchospasm, mucus plugging, foreign bodies) should be corrected if possible.

 The 2 most common causes are acute exacerbation of asthma (ie, status asthmaticus) and COPD.
 Respiratory failure due to COPD is termed acute-on-chronic respiratory failure (ACRF).

 Status asthmaticus (SA):

 Patients should be treated in an ICU by personnel skilled in airway management.